 Painted eggs are a tradition in many cultures.
 Applying wax in intricate patterns and dipping the exposed areas into dyes created these beautiful designs.

 How to Paint a Wooden Flamingo

 Now that you’ve seen several woodcraft examples, it’s time to try your hand at decorating.
-AC Moore has an excellent selection of freestanding wood animals, including a flamingo, rhino, hippo, stegosaurus, peacock, elephant and more.
+Craft stores and Dollar Tree stores have several freestanding wood animals, including a flamingo, rhino, hippo, stegosaurus, peacock, elephant and more.

 As with all projects, it helps to have a little inspiration.
 Seeing live flamingos really helps with color and feather pattern decisions as well as basic biology.

 As you can see, the thick wood has been cut out in the shape of a flamingo and has the advantage of strong, sturdy legs, making this a freestanding, three-dimensional piece.
 Both sides and all the edges will need to be painted.
 Due to the raw nature of the wood, it may require a little sanding, especially along the edges.

 Wooden Flamingo (7-1/2” high x 4-1/2” wide x 1-3/8” thick)

 Acrylic Paint – orange, black, & white (plus optional yellow for eyes)

 Step 1 – Paint the flamingo with orange acrylic paint, including both sides and all edges.